-Wondering how to get to Milos island in Greece?
+You can get to Milos Greece either by ferry, or plane.
 This guide gives you all the information you need to book your trip to one of the most up-and-coming Greek islands.

 The Greek island of Milos